CleverTap/CTNotificationContent/README.md

 ### Manual Carousel Template
 This is the manual version of the carousel.
 The user can navigate to the next/previous image by clicking on the Next/Back buttons.
+---
+**NOTE:**

+For iOS 12 and above, you need to configure your Notification Content target Info.plist to reflect the category identifier you registered: `NSExtension -> NSExtensionAttributes -> UNNotificationExtensionCategory`.
+In addition, set the `UNNotificationExtensionInitialContentSizeRatio -> 0.1` ,  `UNNotificationExtensionDefaultContentHidden -> true` and `UNNotificationExtensionUserInteractionEnabled -> 1`.

+For iOS 11 and below, the previous/next buttons will not work.
+Please use notification actions with identifiers `action_1` and `action_2` for this purpose.

+---

 <img src="https://github.com/CleverTap/CTNotificationContent/blob/master/images/CustomManualCarousel.gif" alt="Manual carousel" width="450" height="800"/>